IBMRedbooks/SG248448-Making-Data-Smarter-with-Spectrum-Discover-Practical-AI-Solutions/README.md

-This is the public github repository for the "Making Data Smarter with IBM Spectrum Discover Practical AI Solutions, REDP5604" IBM Redpaper.
+This is the public github repository for the "Making Data Smarter with IBM Spectrum Discover Practical AI Solutions, SG248448" IBM Redbooks.
+The code is provided on an AS_IS basis.
+You can download this book at http://www.redbooks.ibm.com/Redbooks.nsf/RedpieceAbstracts/sg248488.html?Open.